Multiple Reachability in Linear Dynamical Systems

-for a positive integer $m\in\nat$ given as input.
-At first blush, it may seem that this is a small generalisation leading to slightly more complex decision problems.
-Perhaps surprisingly, this is not the case: multiple reachability is considerably more difficult than mere one-time reachability.
-In particular, in contrast to~\Cref{thm:reduction}, for multiple reachability we cannot always reduce to the point-to-polytope case.
-In fact we will prove: \begin{theorem} Algebraic-to-hyperplane multiple reachability is undecidable. \end{theorem} Natural problems that are undecidable are quite rare in this field.
-Intuitively, this is because there is a single deterministic rule that governs the dynamics of the system.
+\begin{theorem} The Multiple Reachability Problem is undecidable in general and is already undecidable in dimension $d=10$ with multiplicity $m=9$. \end{theorem} This is in stark contrast to the Reachability Problem---no natural variants of which are known to be undecidable and which, as remarked above, can be reduced to its point-to-polytope variant.

+Intuitively, the lack of natural undecidable variants for reachability is because there is a single deterministic rule that governs the dynamics of the system.
 In other words, these are programs without conditionals.
-In dynamical systems which have some choice, \ie when the dynamics is governed by at least two maps, undecidable problems abound.
-For example, emptiness of probabilistic automata can be seen as a point-to-halfspace reachability problem, but where we have at least two linear maps $M_1$, $M_2$ at our disposal, to move the point to the target.
+In dynamical systems which have some non-determinism, \ie when the dynamics is governed by at least two maps, undecidable problems abound.
+For example, emptiness of probabilistic automata~\cite{gimbert-PA} can be seen as a point-to-halfspace reachability problem, but where we have at least two linear maps $M_1$, $M_2$ at our disposal, to move the point to the target.
 The choice between the two dynamics is used to simulate a Turing machine.
 We have to proceed differently for the proof of \Cref{thm:undecidable}.
 We reduce from a variant of Hilbert's tenth problem.
-The instances are encoded in the source set $\sset S\subseteq \rel^d$, so that points $\vp \in \sset S$ contain some \emph{real} solution to the given polynomial.
+The instances are encoded in the source set $\sset S\subseteq \rel^d$, so that points $\vp \in \sset S$ contain some \emph{real} zero of the given polynomial.
 Afterwards, the matrix $M$ is constructed in such a way that the orbit of $\vp$ under $M$ reaches some hyperplane if and only if the coordinates of $\vp$ are distinct natural numbers.
-This last step is made feasible by the fact that every univariate polynomial of degree $d$ satisfies the same linear recurrence relation.
-In the reduction the matrix $M$ is not diagonalisable, and the proof would not work if it were.
+This last step is made possible by the fact that every univariate polynomial of degree $d$ satisfies the same linear recurrence relation.
+In the reduction the matrix $M$ is not diagonalisable, and the proof would not work if we restricted $M$ to be diagonalisable.